Opinion: Instagram has turned into TikTok – and I don’t like it

 Then, in a bid to keep up with the ever-popular TikTok, Instagram has been pushing Reels like there’s no tomorrow.
 Just a quick scroll through your feed now will present a flurry of video content, mostly by accounts you don’t actually follow.

-In recent days, a post by @illumintati asking the app to return to its roots and stop copying TikTok has gone viral, with over 1.5million likes and shares from celebs like Kylie Jenner.
+In recent days, a post by @illumitati asking the app to return to its roots and stop copying TikTok has gone viral, with over 1.5million likes and shares from celebs like Kylie Jenner.

 It’s very clear Instagram just doesn’t care about the quality of its service and doesn’t listen to what users want.
 It has been dying a slow death for years now, but if it’s not careful, it will soon be completely extinct.